MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

 # Usage

-BrowserEfficiencyTest is best run from the command line, and requires an instance of [Elevator](https://github.com/MicrosoftEdge/Elevator) running if you use `-tracecontrolled|-tc` and `-measureset|-ms`.
+BrowserEfficiencyTest is best run from the command line, and requires an instance of [Elevator](https://github.com/MicrosoftEdge/Elevator) running if you use  `-measureset` or `-ms`.

 > **WARNING**
 > When run on Microsoft Edge, this will delete browser data, including history, saved passwords, and form fill.